 |National Trust Visitor Center||(345) 749-1121||Georgetown, 3.6 mi.
 South of Central Seven Mile Beach|

 Another option is Dr. Roy's Ironshore.
-It's a historical site within reach of Seven Mile Beach.
+It's a historical site just outside of Seven Mile Beach.
 Once upon a time, Dr. Roy's House stood as an important landmark in the eyes of the people of the Cayman Islands -- but unfortunately it was torn down in order to build a financial center.
 Though many people are still distraught over the building's demise, its memory lives on across the street on an interpretative sign overlooking the "Ironshore."

 Watler Cemetery: Historically, it has been the fad that prominent families in the Cayman Islands stake their claim on a piece of land (often close to the shore where it is easier to dig) as the family burial ground.
 One such parcel of land, the Watler Cemetery, is a spot where visitors can view grave stones dating back to the 19th century.